We all want to save time—especially when it involves communication between alumni.

 But what if you already had a templatized email ready to go?

-One that you could simply swap out identifying information such as the name or occasion?
+One in which you could simply swap out identifying information such as the name or occasion?

 This is where Mailchimp shines.